background

 Whether soil probes or other sensors, these measuring tools will allow you to evaluate the water availability of your soil.
 2 types of instruments are mainly used in the framework of irrigation management in agriculture

-• Above-ground weather stations are made up of several essential sensors such as pyranometers.
-These sensors measure the solar irradiance needed to calculate the ETP and the water balance, for optimal management of your water supply at lower cost.
+• Above-ground weather stations are made up of several essential sensors, including the pyranometer.
+These sensors measure the solar irradiance needed to calculate the ETP and the water balance.

 Whether you want to determine the water needs of your soil according to your crop, trigger automatic watering at the right time, avoid a water deficit, push your crops to the limit of water stress (in viticulture) or launch the last watering of the season, these devices will be of great help.